DSC-SIST/D-Bug/JavaScript/Question_14/README.md

+Question:
-problem: checks whether a passed string is palindrome or not?
+checks whether a passed string is palindrome or not?

+Difficulty Level : Essay

 output:
 Entry is not a palindrome.